kinjalpethani/food-order-management/README.md

 - This project is about Food ordering app
 - I have used react as a frontend and nodejs as a backend
-- When use make product like/unlike without login then it store bowser storage, once user logged in at that time liked product added into the database
+- When use make product like/unlike without login then it store in bowser storage, once user logged in at that time liked product added into the database
 - same as for add to cart